Soda Tax (Parks and Recreation): Production

 "Soda Tax" was written by Norm Hiscock and directed by Kyle Newacheck.
 Within a week of the episode's original broadcast, three deleted scenes were placed on the official Parks and Recreation website.
 The first, 90-second clip, is an extended version of Ben's attempts to ingratiate himself with his interns, featuring several short scenes.
 The second clip was only 60 seconds long, and expanded on Tom's use and redecoration of Pawnee's official golf cart.
 In the third clip, also 60 seconds long, Leslie and Ann discuss what to do about the proposed tax, and compare Leslie's previous record in the Parks Department to George Clooney's career.
 They ultimately decide to hold a public forum.

 NBC also produced a photo gallery of fourteen accessories Tom added to the golf cart, including unnecessary items such as a wine fridge, a shrimp cocktail fork, and a ceiling mirror.

+Reception

+While admitting it wasn't "a great episode," Emily St. James of The A.V.
+Club notes that it is "exactly the kind of thing I want when I tune into Parks & Rec."
+Amy Watts of The Baltimore Sun cited Ann's giant sugar box as the "Prop of the night."